microsoft/azuredevopslabs/labs/vstsextend/sonarcloud/readme.md

    ![vsts_pr_check_failed](images/ex3/vsts_pr_check_failed.png)

-   Note that the only issues in code that was changed or added in the pull request are reported - pre-existing issues in **Program.cs** or in other files are ignored.
+   Note that the only issues in code that was changed or added in the pull request are reported - pre-existing issues in **Program.cs** and other files are ignored.

 1. Block pull requests if the Code Quality check failed

-   At present it is still possible to complete the pull request and commit the changes even though the Code Quality check has failed.
+   At this point it is still possible to complete the pull request and commit the changes even though the Code Quality check has failed.
    However, it is simple to configure VSTS to block the commit unless the Code Quality check passes:
    - return to the **Branch Policy** page
    - click **Add status policy**